Article updated September 2020

 Git is an open source distributed version control system that is flexible and easy to use for all kinds of teams, no matter how big or small.
 To adopt Git in everyday development, a model called Gitflow was introduced by Vincent Driessen to help simplify development and release management.
 This article assumes that you have some prior knowledge of Git and its basic terminologies.
 It aims to further describe Vincent Driessen’s branching model and how his Gitflow extension can be useful in a release management workflow for enterprises.

 Gitflow utilizes the core feature of Git, which is the power of branches.
-In this model, a repository has two main branches:
+In this model, a repository has two core branches:

-- Master—This is a highly stable branch that is always production-ready and contains the last release version of source code in production.
+- Master/Main—This is a highly stable branch that is always production-ready and contains the last release version of source code in production.
 (For the purposes of this article, we will be referring to this branch as “main”).

-- Develop—Derived from the master branch, the development branch serves as a branch for integrating different features planned for an upcoming release.
-This branch may or may not be as stable as the master branch.
+- Develop—Derived from the main branch, the development branch serves as a branch for integrating different features planned for an upcoming release.
+This branch may or may not be as stable as the main branch.
 It is where developers collaborate and merge feature branches.

 Apart from those two primary branches, there are other branches in the workflow: